Daiwa BG SW : The Review

 The drive gear, which Daiwa's representatives have been describing as follows

 In this video they claim it's made of aluminium, and make a point of comparing it to a zinc gear from a competitor.
-Let me repeat this again to cut the way on any justifications; this is not a casual mistake or misspeaking, because they bring another gear then very deliberately say ours in aluminium and the other is zinc.
+Let me repeat this again to preemptively shut down any excuses; this is not a casual mistake or misspeaking, because they bring another gear then very deliberately say ours in aluminium and the other is zinc.
 In reality, the second I held the gear of the BG SW I had no doubt in my mind that it's zinc.
 With my educational and professional background in addition to decades of fishing, the sheen and feel of zinc were unmistakable to me.
 Yet being very patient I waited until I got my retail purchased production reel, and now density and acid tests confirm beyond doubt that it's zinc.
 This rubbish needs to stop.
 There are many such cases where wrong information was given, and it's not limited to one company.
 I have for instance a video where a Shimano marketing manager erroneously claims that the Sustain FG has a metal body and side cover, which I shall post as well but in another place not to clutter this review.
 Bottom line is, whether these were innocent mistakes or otherwise, it needs to stop because facts will always come out and it will only hurt the company's image.
 Of course the gentleman in the above video is at no fault whatsoever, rather it's whomever delivered that bad piece of information to him and his colleagues is the one at fault.

 Then we move to that whole "Digigear" soup opera.
 I explained it in the past, but now I will update it since Daiwa continues to play fast and loose with the term.
 In the past there was the original Digigear which was a precisely machined drive gear of the wrought alloy C6191 aluminium bronze.
 Then Daiwa renamed that to "Hyper Digigear", and introduced the "Digigear II" which was a similarly machined aluminium alloy drive gear.
 Now it's wild west and there are no rules anymore.
 They still describe "Digigear" as being machined as you can see in the above photo, but then we see this